birdortyedi/birdortyedi.github.io/_pages/about.md

 *   I received my B.Sc. and M.Sc. degrees in [Özyeğin University][ozu], (YES, Triple crown!).

-*   My research interests focus on the general area of computer vision, particularly using deep learning approaches, as well as the applications of generative modeling, fashion image understanding and capsule networks.
+*   My research interests focus on the general area of computer vision, particularly using deep learning approaches, as well as the applications of generative modeling, image-to-image translation, image restoration, fashion image understanding and capsule networks.

 ### Recent News

+* January 05, 2022.
+I successfully passed Ph.D.
+Qualification Exam.

+* December 28, 2021.
+As [T-Fashion][tfashion], we have re-located the company base to Toronto, Canada after the seed investment.

 * April 13, 2021.
 I gave a talk on recent advances in computer vision as part of SEC405 Panel at [Özyeğin University][ozu].

 * April 11, 2021.
 A paper titled "Instagram Filter Removal on Fashionable Images" was accepted to [NTIRE2021: New Trends in Image Restoration and Enhancement workshop and challenges on image and video processing in conjunction with CVPR 2021][ntire2021].

 * April 01, 2021.
 We submitted 2 reproduction reports to ML Reproducibility Challenge 2020, and one report titled "[Re]: Spatial-Adaptive Network for Single Image Denoising" was accepted to [ReScience Journal][rescience] Publication.

 * October 11, 2020.
 A paper titled "Quaternion Capsule Networks" was accepted to [25th International Conference on Pattern Recognition][icpr2020].

 * August 06, 2020.
 A paper titled "A Benchmark for Inpainting of Clothing Images with Irregular Holes" was accepted to [AIM2020: Advanced Image Manipulation workshop and challenges at ECCV2020][aim2020].

 * March 15, 2020.
 A paper titled ["Description-aware Fashion Image Inpainting with Convolutional Neural Networks in Coarse-to-Fine Manner"][dafii] was accepted to [6th International Conference on Computer and Technology Applications (ICCTA 2020, former ICCIT)][iccta].

 * February 1, 2020.
 A paper titled ["FashionCapsNet: Clothing Classification with Capsule Networks"][fashioncapsnet]
 was published in [International Journal of Informatics Technologies][ijit].

 * December 24, 2019.
 I gave a talk on recent advances in computer vision as part of SEC405 Panel at [Özyeğin University][ozu].

 * November 2, 2019.
 A paper titled ["Fashion Image Retrieval with Capsule Networks"][fircn] was presented in [Second Workshop on
 Computer Vision for Fashion, Art and Design][iccv-workshop] as part of ICCV 2019 Workshops.

 * September 5, 2019.
 I have been accepted to Ph.D. of Computer Science at [Özyeğin University][ozu].

 * August 19, 2019.
 I successfully defended my M.Sc. thesis, ["Clothing Image Retrieval with Triplet Capsule Networks"][msc-thesis].

 * February 18, 2019.
 I have been assigned as Research Assistant to [Computer Science Department][ozu-cs] at [Özyeğin University][ozu]

 * April 3, 2018, [MSI Turkey][msi] has been supported my research studies, and donated GPUs.
 ### Academic Services

 * Reviewer, Elsevier Digital Signal Processing